bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
 Not sure if pre or post Gatsby.
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
 * Slider touch doesn't become moving after a while if stationary.
+(It's because of timeout in slider touch dispatcher.)
+* Moving sub verse and side card out of unitMap causes weirdness.
+In sidecard branch.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * PT Sans Italic is small? e.g. The Man in the High Castle.